libmapper/libmapper/doc/tutorials/tutorial_c.md

                     int *num_inst, mpr_sig_handler *h, int events);
 ~~~

-The only _required_ parameters here are the signal "length", its name, and data
+The only _required_ parameters here are the signal direction, name, vector length
-type.
-Signals are assumed to be vectors of values, so for usual single-valued
+and data type.
+Signals are assumed to be vectors of values, so for usual
-signals, a length of 1 should be specified.
-Finally, supported types are
+single-valued signals, a length of 1 should be specified.
+Finally, supported types
-currently `MPR_INT32`, `MPR_FLT`, or `MPR_DBL` for
+are currently `MPR_INT32`, `MPR_FLT`, or `MPR_DBL` for
 [integer, float, and double](https://en.wikipedia.org/wiki/C_data_types)
 values, respectively.